 Therefore, there exists a connected component $V$ of $S$ such that $V \subset \Phi^{-1} (\amp_{Y})$.
 There exists an element $g \in \algO^{+}(\Lambda_{X_{\overline{k}}}, \Lambda_{X})$ and $1\leq i \leq m$ such that $gV =V_{i}$.
 Then $L_{i,Y}:=\Phi(g^{-1}L_{i})$ gives an ample line bundle on Y with $(L_{i,Y},L_{i,Y}) =d_{i} \leq d$.
 Replacing $d$ by $d!$, it finishes the proof. \end{proof}

-\begin{remark} Let $X$ be an \hyp variety over $k$ with a polarization of Beauville-Bogomolov square $d$, and $Y$ an \hyp variety over $k$ such that there exists an isometry $\Lambda_{X_{\overline{k}}} \simeq \Lambda_{Y_{\overline{k}}}$ which induces $\Lambda_{X} \simeq \Lambda_{Y}$.
-Then $Y$ does not necessarily admit a polarization of Beauville-Bogomolov square $d$.
+\begin{remark} Let $X$ be an \hyp variety over $k$ with a polarization of Beauville--Bogomolov square $d$, and $Y$ an \hyp variety over $k$ such that there exists an isometry $\Lambda_{X_{\overline{k}}} \simeq \Lambda_{Y_{\overline{k}}}$ which induces $\Lambda_{X} \simeq \Lambda_{Y}$.
+Then $Y$ does not necessarily admit a polarization of Beauville--Bogomolov square $d$.
 However, by using the action of $R_{Y}$ (see Proposition \ref{fundweylrational}), there exists an element $L \in \overline{\mv}_{Y} \cap \pos_{Y}$.
-Therefore, by applying \cite[Section 4]{Matsushita2013}, there exists an \hyp variety $Z$ over $k$ which is birational to $Y$, and $Z$ admits a quasi-polarization of Beauville-Bogomolov square $d$.
-(Note that tough \cite{Matsushita2013} only treats the case of $k=\C$, the same result over general $k$ holds since we can run a similar MMP as in \cite{Matsushita2013} in our case.
+Therefore, by applying \cite[Section 4]{Matsushita2013}, there exists an \hyp variety $Z$ over $k$ which is birational to $Y$, and $Z$ admits a quasi-polarization of Beauville--Bogomolov square $d$.
+(Note that though \cite{Matsushita2013} only treats the case of $k=\C$, the same result over general $k$ holds since we can run a similar MMP as in \cite{Matsushita2013} in our case.
 Indeed, the cone theorem and the contraction theorem hold by the same proof as in \cite[Theorem 3.7]{Kollar1998}, and the existence of flips can be reduced to $\C$-case.
 Moreover, the termination of flips also can be proved by the same argument as in \cite[Section 4]{Matsushita2013}, and the irreducible symplecticness of output variety can be checked after the base change to $\C$, by the same argument as in \cite[Section 4]{Matsushita2013}.) \end{remark}

 \begin{lemma} Let $k$ be a field of characteristic $0$, $k'$ an algebraic field extension of $k$, and $X$ an \hyp variety over $k$ with $b_{2}(X_{\overline{k}}) \geq 5$..
 Then there exists a positive number $d$ satisfying the following.
-For any \hyp variety $Y$ over $k$ such that $Y_{k'}$ is birational to $X_{k'}$, there exists a polarization of Beauville-Bogomolov square $d$ on $Y$. \end{lemma}
+For any \hyp variety $Y$ over $k$ such that $Y_{k'}$ is birational to $X_{k'}$, there exists a polarization of Beauville--Bogomolov square $d$ on $Y$. \end{lemma}

 \begin{proof} We may assume that $k'$ is an algebraic closure of $k$.
 By the assumption, we have a $\Z$-lattice isometry between $\Lambda_{X_{k'}}$ and $\Lambda_{Y_{k'}}$.
 As in the argument in Lemma \ref{weylK3}, by \cite[Section 5, (a)]{Borel1963}, the candidates of isomorphism classes of $\Gal(k'/k)$-$\Z$-lattice $\Lambda_{Y_{k'}}$ is only finitely many.
 Therefore, the desired statement follows from Lemma \ref{lemmamainrefined} and \cite[Theorem 4.6]{Huybrechts1999}. \end{proof}